-Recent studies have found contradicting results on whether tropical atmospheric circulation (TAC) has intensified or weakened in recent decades.
-We here re-investigate recent changes in TAC derived from moisture transports into the tropics using high temporal and spatial resolution reanalyses from ERA-interim.

-We found a significant strengthening of both, the lower level inward transports and the mid level outward transports over the recent two decades.
-However the signal in the total budget is weak, because strengthening of the in and outflow neutralize each other, at least to some extent.
-We found atmospheric humidity to be relatively stable, so suggest that the intensification is mainly caused by an intensification of the wind related circulation strength.

-The exact quantitative values were found to heavily depend on whether the calculations are based on mean or instantaneous values.
-We highlight the importance for using the instantaneous ones for transport calculations, as they represent the coincidence of high wind speeds and high atmospheric humidity.
+[1] Recent studies have found contradicting results on whether tropical atmospheric circulation (TAC) has intensified or weakened in recent decades.
+Here we reinvestigate recent changes in TAC derived from moisture transports into the tropics using high temporal and spatial resolution reanalyses from ERA-Interim.
+We found a significant strengthening of both the lower-level inward transports and the midlevel outward transports over the recent two decades.
+However, the signal in the total budget is weak because the strengthening of the inflow and the strengthening of the outflow neutralize each other, at least to some extent.
+We found atmospheric humidity to be relatively stable, so we suggest that the intensification is mainly caused by an intensification of the wind-related circulation strength.
+The exact quantitative values were found to depend heavily on whether the calculations are based on mean or instantaneous values.
+We highlight the importance of using the instantaneous values for transport calculations, as they represent the coincidence of high wind speeds and high atmospheric humidity.